dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 Covariate shift occurs when $$p(\mathbf{x})$$ changes between train and test, but $$p(y \mid \mathbf{x})$$ does not.
 In other words, the distribution of inputs changes between train and test, but the relationship between inputs and outputs does not change.

 {% include scaled_image.html alt="Covariate shift" src="/lectures/files/imbalance-outliers-shift/covariate-shift.svg" width="500" %}

+<p class="small center">When the distribution of training data and test data differ significantly, a learned model can fit training data well but perform poorly on test data.</p>

 Examples of covariate shift: